glosophy/glosophy/README.md

 🧠  I'm also interested in **deep learning** models and how AI can help us humans navigate daily life.

-👩🏻 In my free time you'll find me at a box doing CrossFit, studying German/Dutch, or listening to podcasts and Jordan B. Peterson's lectures.
+👩🏻 In my free time you'll find me at a box doing CrossFit, studying German/Dutch, playing the cello or listening to podcasts.

 🔒 Blockchain, crypto, and open source technology are the future.